 The Government have confirmed that this judgment will result in a remedy being required for the LGPS.
-The Scheme Advisory Board issued guidance here which sets out how the McCloud case should be allowed for within the 2019 valuation.
+The Scheme Advisory Board issued guidance which sets out how the McCloud case should be allowed for within the 2019 valuation.

-Therefore, the Fund has considered its policy in relation to costs that could emerge from the McCloud judgment in line with the guidance from the Scheme Advisory Board in conjunction with the Actuary.
-Whilst the remedy is not known and may not be known for some time, for the purpose of this valuation, when considering the appropriate contribution provision, we have assumed that the judgment would have the effect of removing the current age criteria applied to the underpin implemented in 2014 for the LGPS.
+The Fund has considered its policy in relation to costs that could emerge from the McCloud judgment in line with the guidance from the Scheme Advisory Board in conjunction with the Fund Actuary.
+Whilst the remedy is not known and may not be known for some time, for the purpose of this valuation, when considering the appropriate contribution provision, it has been assumed that the judgment would have the effect of removing the current age criteria applied to the underpin implemented in 2014 for the LGPS.
 This underpin therefore would apply to all active members as at 1 April 2012.
-The relevant estimated costs have been quantified and notified to employers on this basis but also highlighting that the final costs maybe significantly different.
-Employers will be able to choose to include these estimated costs over 2020/23 in their certified contributions.
-Alternatively, they will need to make allowance within their budgets and note that backdated contributions could be payable if the remedy is known before the next valuation.
+The relevant estimated costs have been quantified and notified to employers on this basis but also highlighting that the final costs may be significantly different.
+Employers were able to choose to include these estimated costs over 2020/23 in their certified contributions.
+Alternatively, they were able to make allowance within their budgets and advised that backdated contributions could be payable if the remedy is known before the next valuation.

-The mechanism to achieve this has been set out in the Actuary's certificate.
+The mechanism to achieve this has been set out in the Fund Actuary's certificate.

-APPENDIX A
+Appendix A